mcarroll138/inventory-tracker/README.md

 ## Known Bugs

-- Restock and sell do not update in real time on the page, a refresh will show the updated quantity or going back to the coffee list page will show the correct ammount.
-Issue with code not rerendering.
+- Restock and sell do not update in real time on the page, a refresh will show the updated quantity or going back to the coffee list page will show the correct amount.
+Issue with code not re-rendering.

 ## License